junxit/us-congress-bills-115/metadata.md

 - 2018-09-20 — Introduced in House
 - 2018-09-20 — Introduced in House
 - 2018-09-20 — Referred to the House Committee on the Judiciary.
+- 2018-09-25 — Rules Committee Resolution H. Res.
+1077 Reported to House.
+Rule provides for consideration of H.R.
+6157 and H. Res.
+1071.
+- 2018-09-26 — Considered as unfinished business. (consideration: CR H9057-9058)
+- 2018-09-26 — Considered under the provisions of rule H. Res.
+1077. (consideration: CR H9047-9052)
+- 2018-09-26 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1071.
+- 2018-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-26 — On agreeing to the resolution Agreed to by the Yeas and Nays: 279 - 72, 69 Present (Roll no. 406). (text: CR H9047)
+- 2018-09-26 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+1071, the Chair put the question on agreeing to the resolution, and by voice vote, announced that the ayes had prevailed.
+Mr. Goodlatte demanded the yeas and nays and the Chair postponed further proceedings on agreeing to the resolution until a time to be announced.
+- 2018-09-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 279 - 72, 69 Present (Roll no. 406).(text: CR H9047)
+- 2018-09-26 — Rule H. Res.
+1077 passed House.
+- 2018-09-26 — Rule provides for consideration of H.R.
+6157 and H. Res.
+1071.
+- 2018-09-26 — The previous question was ordered pursuant to the rule.